AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Imputation, Retrodiction, and Unasked Opinion Prediction

-We here introduce three types of challenges in predicting survey responses while focusing on the opportunities arising from addressing each challenge.
-First, \cref{fig:figure1}, Panel A illustrates a common situation in surveys where some respondents fail to answer or skip specific questions due to refusal and attrition.
-Although this task has been thoroughly investigated by traditional missing imputation models ~\citep{buurenMiceMultivariateImputation2011,honakerAmeliaIIProgram2011,rubinInferenceMissingData1976}, popular multiple imputation techniques, including Amelia and MICE, do not perform well in cases of imputing categorical responses in sparse data sets ~\citep{senguptaSparseDataReconstruction2023}.
-Increasingly sparse survey data due to high attrition (e.g., online surveys) or complex designs (e.g., split-ballot design) can be tackled more effectively with an accurate prediction of missing responses.
-We use the term ``missing data imputation'' to refer to predicting response-level missing data\footnote{Note that the goal of machine learning prediction is different from that of traditional ``missing data imputation'' approaches even though both aim to recover unknown values and quantities of a variable.
-While missing imputation concerns the bias and errors of estimators arising from missing values, machine learning prediction focuses on accurately recovering data points while avoiding over-fitting.
-We optimize our model using metrics such as AUC, accuracy, or the F1 score suited for machine learning prediction since our goal is to ``predict'' missing opinions.
-However, we use the term missing data imputation because this term has been widely used to refer to the task of recovering partially missing responses for some individuals in a survey}.
+This paper presents three key challenges in predicting survey responses while emphasizing the opportunities that emerge from addressing each of these challenges.
+First, \cref{fig:figure1}, Panel A illustrates a common situation in surveys where some respondents would fail to answer or skip specific questions due to refusal and attrition.
+Although this task has been thoroughly investigated by traditional missing data imputation models~\citep{buurenMiceMultivariateImputation2011,honakerAmeliaIIProgram2011,rubinInferenceMissingData1976}, popular multiple imputation techniques, including Amelia and MICE, do not perform well in cases of imputing responses in sparse data sets~\citep{senguptaSparseDataReconstruction2023}.
+Increasingly sparse survey data due to high attrition (e.g., online surveys) or complex designs (e.g., split-ballot design) may be tackled more effectively with an accurate prediction of missing responses.
+We use the term ``missing data imputation'' to refer to predicting response-level missing data.